5 Characteristics of Empathetic People

 This doesn’t mean that empathetic people don’t make decisions or say what they want.
 Just the opposite: they explain what they feel or want, but they always keep their listener in mind.

-With this in mind, do you think you’re an empathetic person?
+After reading all this, do you think you’re an empathetic person?
 Would you like to be one?
 Try and put these characteristics into practice!